EU omnibus: A guide for companies preparing for CSRD

-- Reduction of Administrative Burden: A significant goal is to decrease administrative burdens by 25% and at least 35% for SMEs before the end of the mandate, focusing on eliminating redundancies and overlaps that are creating unnecessary burdens for EU businesses without compromising the quality and substance of the information disclosed.
+A significant goal is to decrease reporting requirements by 25%, focusing on eliminating redundancies and overlaps without compromising the quality and substance of the information disclosed.

 Key changes to the CSRD